apache/mxnet/docs/static_site/src/pages/api/developer_guide/exception_handing_and_custom_error_types.md

 Apache MXNet v1.7 has added the custom error type support and as a result `MXNetError` is inherited from `RuntimeError` so it is possible to register a custom error type in the backend and prepend its error message.
 Then in the frontend, one can throw the exception of the registered error type.

-For example, we want the `transpose` operator defined the C++ backend to throw `ValueError` type in the Python frontend.
-Therefore, in the C++ backend we can add this check
+For example, we want the `transpose` operator defined in the C++ backend to throw `ValueError` type in the Python frontend.
+Therefore, in the C++ backend we can add this check:

 ```
 CHECK_EQ(axes_set.size(), axes.ndim()) << "ValueError: Repeated axis in transpose."